JohnTong12/JohnTong12/README.md

 ## Welcome !!,my Name is John Tong and i am a Data-Scientist 👋

 * I specialize in developing python frameworks for Machine learning and Deep learning projects.
-My Journey as Data Scientist has equipped me with deep expertise in exploratory data analysis, experimentations, statistics, classification, NLP, regression and Deep neural networks.
+My Journey as Data Scientist has equipped me with deep expertise in exploratory data analysis, experimentations, statistical testing, classification, NLP, regression and Deep neural networks.

 ---